Luna Pearl Woolf: Number Our Days

+Anne E. Johnson called Woolf "the ideal composer because she is fluent in the language of many musical styles."
+Another reviewer called the oratorio "an accomplished musical composition that comfortably and confidently integrates various styles".

 Jacqueline

-An opera in four movements for soprano and cello about the life of legendary cellist Jacqueline du Pré.
-Commissioned by Tapestry Opera for Matt Haimovitz and Marnie Breckenridge.
-Nominated for five Dora Awards, winning for outstanding performance by an individual (Marnie Breckenridge).
+Jacqueline is an opera in four movements for soprano and cello about the life of cellist Jacqueline du Pré.
+It was commissioned by Tapestry Opera for Matt Haimovitz and Marnie Breckenridge.
+It was nominated for five Dora Mavor Moore Awards, winning for outstanding performance by an individual (Marnie Breckenridge).